Holy Week: Eastern Orthodoxy

+During Holy Week, in most parishes, services usually are held earlier than the canonical time (which is always preferred to holding them later than the canonical time) so that more faithful may attend.
+Thus, the service of matins of Great Monday is celebrated on Sunday evening in parish churches and vespers are celebrated the next morning.

 Fasting during Great and Holy Week is very strict, as in Lent at a minimum: dairy products and meat products are strictly forbidden, and on most days, no alcoholic beverages are permitted and no oil is used in cooking.
-Holy Friday and Holy Saturday especially may exceed Lenten norms.
-Those who can, including monastics, observe them as days of abstention, meaning that nothing is eaten on those days.
+Holy Thursday being more joyful than the rest of the week, oil and wine are allowed, and it is traditional that hot wine be served along with dry fruit after the vesperal liturgy of Holy Saturday.
+Holy Friday especially may exceed Lenten norms.
+Those who can, including monastics, observe it as days of abstention, meaning that nothing is eaten.
 However, fasting is always adjusted to the needs of the individual, and those who are very young, ill or elderly are not expected to fast as strictly.
 Those who are able may receive the blessing of their spiritual father to observe an even stricter fast, whereby they eat only two meals that week: one on Wednesday night and one after Divine Liturgy on Thursday.